nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :point_up: <strong>Use case:</strong><br>

 <code>add-et</code> can be used to help you to plan your trip's itinerary.
-You can pick and choose any event that exists in your bucket list and add them into a specified trip's itinerary, which you can then view via the `select` command.
+You can pick and choose any event that exists in your bucket list and add them into a specified trip's itinerary, which you can then view via the <code>select</code> command.

 </div>